lrspeiser/Wordy/README.md

     *   Otherwise, calls `showInitialView()` to display the welcome prompt.
 2.  **Loading/Generating:**
     *   `loadSpecificPuzzle(id)`: Fetches full puzzle data from `/puzzle/:id`, stores the `solutionGrid`, renders the grid and clues using `renderGrid` and `renderClues`, and displays the puzzle area.
-    *   `generateNewCrossword()`: Calls the backend `/generate` endpoint, receives the new puzzle data, stores the `solutionGrid`, renders the puzzle, updates the browser URL using `history.pushState`, and refreshes the puzzle list.
+    *   `generateNewCrossword()`: Reads the selected size from the dropdown, calls the backend `/generate?size=` endpoint, stores the returned puzzle data, renders it, updates the browser URL, and refreshes the puzzle list.
 3.  **Gameplay (`handleInput`, `handleKeyDown`):**
     *   Listens for input and keydown events on grid cells.
     *   `handleInput`: